A quick introduction to Push Protocol

 - A channel is free to delegate (or revoke delegates) sending notifications functionality to any other wallet addresses on their behalf.

-- Creating a channel requires 50 DAI and Channel info (Channel name, Image, description, CTA) and some ETH too.
+- Creating a channel requires 50 PUSH, Channel info (Channel name, Image, description, CTA), and some ETH.

 - Smart contract to Smart contract (requires gas, Best for instant on-chain events, piggybacks on an on-chain transaction via Interface ABI call)

-- Manually from EPNS dApp (Gasless, Best for manual logic)
+- Manually from Push dApp (Gasless, Best for manual logic)

 - Opted-in users are called subscribers of the Channels.
 Subscribers of the Channel receive notifications from those Channels in their Inboxes.